The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/deprecated10-user-model-and-registration.md

 ## The User Model

-The user model has six functions.
-Five are updated versions of what you built in lesson 8.
-The new one is `validatePassword`.
+The user model has the same six functions as what was built in lesson 8:
+* The functions `list`, `findByUsername` and `delete` remain unchanged as they have nothing to do with the password.
+* The methods `create`, `update`, and `validatePassword` now all use `bcrypt` to hash and validate passwords

 ```js
 // models/userModel.js